Exhibition Booth Traditional Crafts (5F) | Monozukuri/Takumi no Waza Expo 2025

 Panel exhibition introducing the Nagoya obi (sash) dyed using the Tokyo Yuzen Dye technique and the main processes of its making.

-• Hachioji Textile
+• 3Hachioji Textile

 • Hachioji Textile Industrial Association

-1. 伝統工芸エリア Hachioji Textile
+1. Hachioji Textile

 2. Tama Ori, a type of weaving process with a history and tradition of more than 400 years, is used to produce both Japanese and Western clothes.
 Please take this opportunity to experience Tama Ori weaving.
-Due to various circumstances, the demonstration has been cancelled.
-We apologize for any inconvenience this may cause.

 •